stashed/docs/docs/guides/latest/auto-backup/workload.md

 **Wait for BackupSession:**

-Now, wait for a backup schedule to appear.
+Now, wait for the next backup schedule.
 Watch the `BackupSession` of the BackupConfiguration `statefulset-sts-demo` using the following command,

 ```console
 $ watch -n 1 kubectl get backupsession -n demo -l=stash.appscode.com/backup-configuration=statefulset-sts-demo